 And who can blame them?

-After all, how it can possibly be normal to do something that is so disgusting.
+After all, how it can possibly be normal, when just the thought of puppies eating poop is so disgusting.
 Well let’s take a look

 Why is my puppy eating poop?